isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 with vendor space 25167.
 This is also how the Kea server can be configured to send multiple vendor enterprise numbers and multiple options, specific for each vendor.
-If these options need to be sent by the server regardless if the client specified any enterprise number, the ``"always-send": true`` must be configured for the option with code 125 (``vivso-suboptions``) for each enterprise number.
+If these options need to be sent by the server regardless of whether the client specified any enterprise number, ``"always-send": true`` must be configured for the option with code 125 (``vivso-suboptions``) for each enterprise number.

 ::